happyDomain/dnscontrol/documentation/language-reference/domain-modifiers/CAA_BUILDER.md

 * `iodef_critical:` This can be `true` or `false`.
 If enabled and CA does not support this record, then certificate issue will be refused.
 (Optional.
 Default: `false`)
 * `issue:` An array of CAs which are allowed to issue certificates.
 (Use `"none"` to refuse all CAs)
 * `issue_critical:` This can be `true` or `false`.
 If enabled and CA does not support this record, then certificate issue will be refused.
 (Optional.
 Default: `false`)
+* `issuemail:` An array of CAs which are allowed to issue e-mail certificates.
+(Can be simply `"none"` to refuse issuing wildcard certificates for all CAs)
+* `issuemail_critical:` This can be `true` or `false`.
+If enabled and CA does not support this record, then certificate issue will be refused.
+(Optional.
+Default: `false`)
 * `issuewild:` An array of CAs which are allowed to issue wildcard certificates.
 (Can be simply `"none"` to refuse issuing wildcard certificates for all CAs)
 * `issuewild_critical:` This can be `true` or `false`.
 If enabled and CA does not support this record, then certificate issue will be refused.
 (Optional.
 Default: `false`)
 * `ttl:` Input for `TTL` method (optional)